tinode/chat/docs/API.md

 ### Uploading

 To upload a file first create an RFC 2388 multipart request then send it to the server using HTTP POST.
-The server responds to the request either with a `307 Temporary Redirect` or with a `200 OK` and a `{ctrl}` message in response body:
+The server responds to the request either with a `307 Temporary Redirect` with the new upload URL, or with a `200 OK` and a `{ctrl}` message in response body:

 ```js
 ctrl: {